Tuition payments and all things money

 Here’s what you need to know about tuition payment, financial aid, on-campus work study, and student employment.

-The Accounting Office will mail your fall semester bill on Friday, June 14.
-Payment is due by Friday, August 9.
+The Accounting Office will mail your fall semester bill no later than June 25.
+Payment is due by August 15.

 Make checks payable to "Beloit College" and mail them to our lockbox address: